 TechNet is the national, bipartisan network of technology CEOs and senior executives that promotes the growth of the innovation economy by advocating a targeted policy agenda at the federal and 50-state levels.

-TechNet's diverse membership includes dynamic American businesses ranging from startups to the most iconic companies on the planet and represents over five million employees and countless customers in the fields of information technology, e-commerce, the sharing and gig economies, advanced energy, cybersecurity, venture capital, telehealth, and finance.
+TechNet's diverse membership includes dynamic American businesses ranging from startups to the most iconic companies on the planet and represents over 4.2 million employees and countless customers in the fields of information technology, artificial intelligence, e-commerce, the sharing and gig economies, advanced energy, transportation, cybersecurity, venture capital, telehealth, and finance.
 TechNet has offices in Austin, Boston, Chicago, Denver, Harrisburg, Olympia, Sacramento, Silicon Valley, and Washington, D.C.

-We encourage state leaders to adopt smart, adaptive, and long-range strategies that foster innovation, enhance global competitiveness, promote job growth and retention, build highly skilled workforces, create the energy and transportation systems of the future, invest in information technology, and provide improved services to constituents with successful, consumer-oriented models.
+We encourage state leaders to adopt smart, adaptive, and long-range strategies that foster innovation, enhance global competitiveness, promote job growth and retention, build highly skilled workforces, create the energy and transportation systems of the future, invest in information technology, develop cyber awareness and digital literacy for the citizenry, and provide improved services to constituents with successful, consumer-oriented models.

 The technology industry is a local, state, national, and international leader in job creation, product deployment, sustainable economic development, clean energy technology, and global competitiveness.
 TechNet's number one priority is to protect this economic engine and preserve the United States' leadership in innovation and productivity.

-In furtherance of this fundamental purpose, the TechNet state program will focus on ten specific areas:
+In furtherance of this fundamental purpose, the TechNet state program will focus on eleven specific areas: